fbpx

 What does vacant mean?

-A property which has not been occupied for more than six months of the previous year by the owner or tenant will be considered “vacant” and liable for VRLT.
+A property which has not been occupied for more than six months of the previous calendar year by the owner or tenant will be considered “vacant” and liable for VRLT.
 The use and occupation must be either as a principal place of residence or subject to a bona fide lease arrangement.

 VRLT calculations